Lara Croft Go: Development and release

 Lara Croft Go was developed by Square Enix Montréal, a studio that was founded to develop a triple-A Hitman game but was repurposed to create mobile games for the West.
 All of the staff left besides technical director Antoine Routon and game director Daniel Lutz, and after a month of ideation, Lutz convinced Routon to work on a turn-based Hitman game, which became Hitman Go, and released to what the developers considered a positive response.
 The quick, turn-based puzzle concept itself came from a focus on short sessions while keeping the bespoke series visual aesthetic, like an "elegant board game", through many rounds of iteration.
 The team felt that their product distilled the franchise's elements into its simplest form.

 Upon seeing the Hitman franchise reduced to its core elements, the development team saw a Lara Croft Tomb Raider version as an obvious next step (or as they called it, a "go-brainer").
 The team consisted of ten people (on average) who were able to work closely and nimbly, similar to an indie development team.
 They fit Lara Croft in the Hitman Go setting and knew to change elements like less focus on assassinating foes, less board game aesthetic, more animations, and more emphasis on environment than enemies.
 The team chose the classic Tomb Raider visual design over that of the series reboot, but reconstructed that series aesthetic from memory rather than from its actual design documents.
 They sought to recreate the moments of being chased by a giant animal or boulder.
 In place of time restraints, like the quick time events from the series, the developers added floors that crack with each successive turn to give a sense of time-based urgency.

 The team also emphasized gameplay for the player to learn without tutorial and storytelling that did not interrupt the play experience.
 Compared to the previous game, the developers wanted Lara Croft Go puzzles to have fewer elements and be completely visible without scrolling, such that the player could see puzzles in their entirety and focus instead on solving for the correct sequence.
 The camera also follows Croft rather than remaining stationary.

 The game was built in the Unity game engine, which enabled faster prototyping across multiple smartphone platforms.
 It was also designed first to fit on the iPhone's smaller screen - a lesson learned from Hitman Go, which had been designed for tablets.
 The Square Enix team collaborated with Tomb Raider brand owners Crystal Dynamics to fit the series license.
 The player-character outfits, in particular, were informed by this exchange.

 Lara Croft Go was unveiled during Square Enix's E3 2015 press conference.
 The game was released for Android, iOS, Windows, and Windows Phone on 27 August.
 A free expansion called "The Shard of Life" was released on 25 November.
-The Vita version included additional time exclusive levels "Mirror of Spirits" developed by KO_OP.
+The PlayStation 4 and Vita versions included additional time exclusive levels "Mirror of Spirits" developed by KO_OP.